This post may contain affiliate links. Please read our full Disclosure Policy.

 Our Cabin Shed

-For years now, my family has spent summers out here boating, fishing and having fun as a family.
+For years, my family has spent summers out here boating, fishing, and having fun.
 We would bring our Glamper at the beginning of summer and leave it there as long as possible.
-It was such a quick and easy getaway for our family all summer long as it is only a short drive away.
+It was a quick and easy getaway for our family all summer long as it was only a short drive away.
 Our family always joked about building a cabin there someday but never actually thought we would pull the trigger.
-When the pandemic hit and we couldn’t continue with the holiday plans, there seem to be no better time than now!
+When the pandemic hit, and we couldn’t continue with the holiday plans, there seemed to be no better time than now!

 canoe on the lake out at the tiny house

-Although you can choose to build your cabin from scratch, a great alternative is to use an existing building, like a garden shed.
-Garden sheds come in all different sizes and styles nowadays and some are even built with full porches and loft areas!
+Although you can build your cabin from scratch, a great alternative is using an existing building, like a garden shed.
+Garden sheds come in different sizes and styles nowadays; some are even built with full porches and loft areas!
 If you choose to work directly with the building company, you may even be able to customize some of the exterior features!
 A few customizable features are:

-• Adding additional doors and window plus the flexibility to change the sizes and quality of them.
+• Adding additional doors and windows plus the flexibility to change their sizes and quality.

-• Exterior hardy board siding and tin roof colour.
+• Exterior hardy board siding and tin roof color.

 • Adding insulation in the floor